 Furthermore, RAN2 has been discussing a Slice Group concept, where a slice group consists of one or multiple slices, one slice belongs to one and only one slice group and each slice group is uniquely identified by a slice group identifier.
 This can avoid publishing slice identities (S-NSSAI) in System Information (security concern and SI size concern).

-On the other hand, CT1 has started a Rel-17 work item "CT1 aspects of eNS_Ph2" ( eNS_Ph2), which focuses on the NSAC and NSSRG features belong to "Enhancement of Network Slicing Phase 2" from CN view according to the scope of the related SA2 Rel-17 study item and work item.
-The current scope of eNS_Ph2 doesn’t cover the requirement of RAN2 for slice based cell reselection.

 Considering the above, impacts on protocols and interfaces under CT WGs' responsibilities are foreseen and the related work in CT WGs should be carried out within Rel-17.